 The application for new designations will be evaluated in terms of how the proposed projects will contribute to reducing delays and/or how the airport will enhance air traffic or airport system capacity and provide adequate user services.

-Recently realigned or closed military airports, as well as active military airfields with new joint-use agreements, have the greatest need of funding to convert to, or to incorporate, civil airport operations.
+Recently realigned or closed military airports, as well as active military airfields with new joint-use agreements, generally have the greatest need of funding assistance for conversion to or incorporation of civil airport operations.
 Newly converted airports and new joint-use locations frequently have minimal capital development resources and will therefore receive priority consideration for designation and MAP funding.
 The FAA will evaluate the need for eligible projects based upon information in the candidate airport's five-year Capital Improvement Plan (CIP).

-1. The FAA will evaluate candidate airports and/or the airports such candidate airports will relieve based on the following specific factors:
+(1) The FAA will evaluate candidate airports and any reliever role that they may perform for nearby airports based on the following specific factors:

 - Compatibility of airport roles and the ability of the airport to provide an adequate airport facility;